Home

 On 23 March 1888, Miles had been granted a military pension of $4 per month because of rheumatism resulting from the effect of exposure in February 1864.
 This pension was increased to $6 from 8 April 1891 and to $8 from 6 February 1895, by which time he was also suffering from resultant disease of the heart.
 During the 1890s, Miles also reported partial deafness and failing eyesight.
 Although these ailments were not all accepted as reasons to increase his pension, by the time of his death it amounted to $12 per month.

 Miles’ third marriage was to Mary Allen.
 The ceremony took place “at home” and was conducted by Rev M Linyear, an AME Zion minister, on 20 April 1905.
-Mary had been born at Plymouth on 22 December 1851.
-This union was short-lived, as Miles died at Plymouth on 17 May 1905; he was buried on the following day (6).
+Mary was considerably younger than Miles, having been born at Plymouth on 22 December 1851.
+This union was short-lived, as Miles died at Plymouth on 17 May 1905; he was buried on the following day [11].

 On 30 January 1922, Mary Allen Howcott applied for a widow’s pension because of Miles’ military service.

 Mary (Allen) Howcott died at Plymouth on 4 October 1930.
-The death certificate gives her usual residence as “8 E Water” and her date of birth as 22 December 1851.
+The death certificate gives her usual residence as “8 E Water”.

 This is written in a pension application dated 29 July 1902.
 It is the only document on Miles’ pension file with a signature that seems to have been written by Miles Howcott himself.

 The 1880 census of Plymouth includes John C Howcott, a farmer, living with his wife Ellen (aged 29) and children Charles E (aged 8), Henry (aged 6), Miles F (aged 3) and Daniel A (aged 4 months).
-The list of known children in the family is:
+At the time, John was suffering from gout.

 Name